AyrA/ImgurTitleEditor/README.md

 This is used to renew the client ID.
 It's not needed for the application to work but you will not be able to renew your token.
 This means once the authorization expires, you have to manually do it again.

+The secret is usually hidden, but can be revealed by setting the input focus into the text area.

 ### Page Size